BleedingDev/coursition-effect-experiment/.rules/any-inside-generic-functions.md

 };
 ```

-Outside of generic functions, use `any` extremely sparingly.
+Outside generic functions, use `any` sparingly.